 When you first have a baby, a lot of things you used to be able to do without thinking about too much, like picking up your dry cleaning, or going to the grocery store, become much more involved events, requiring preparation, planning, and equipment.
-So whether you’re hiking across town on foot, or just bringing Baby on a routine trip down the street, there’s a good chance you’re going to use some kind of device to carry him, instead of just freestyling.
+So whether you’re hiking across town on foot, or just bringing Baby on a routine trip down the street, there’s a good chance you’re going to use some kind of device to carry them, instead of just freestyling.
 Which device, though?
 That’s the million dollar question.

 Keeping it classic: the carriage, stroller, or pram

 - Pros: If you use a classic, carriage layout, you get to look Baby in the eye while you walk.
 But whether your stroller faces in or out, it’s easier on your back than a carrier or sling, and can have lots of storage space to make carrying all of the things that Baby will need for a big day out a breeze.
 They can also be used to travel pretty quickly, and make a handy cart for those groceries if Baby starts getting fussy on the walk home and wants a cuddle.

 - Cons: Proponents of carriers and slings say that the physical distance between you and Baby doesn’t add to parent-child bonding the way ‘wearing’ your child in a carrier or sling does.
 On a more practical level, strollers can be big, hard to store and hard to maneuver through crowds or bring on public transportation.
-And if Baby decides mid-ride that he would rather be held by you or (when he’s older) walk or toddle along, you’re still stuck carting it home with you.
+And if Baby decides mid-ride that they would rather be held by you or (when they're older) walk or toddle along, you’re still stuck carting it home with you.

 Simple but elegant: the baby sling